mateenagy/vue-formify/docs/docs/components/field/index.md

 # Field
-The `<Field />` is a flexible component designed to handle most use cases.
+The `<Field>` is a flexible component designed to handle most use cases.
 By default, it renders an HTML input element.
+::: code-group
 ```vue
 <script lang="ts" setup>
 import { useForm } from 'vue-formify';